 The project

-Our client, CFO of a pharmaceutical group, was relocating from New York to his company’s European headquarters at La Defense.
-He was arriving with his wife and two children aged 6 and 9, educated in the American school system.
-Enrolment at the Lycee International de Saint-Germain-en-Laye had been considered, but the family preferred living in Paris to facilitate integration.
+Our client, CFO of a pharmaceutical group, was moving from New York to his company’s European headquarters at La Défense.
+He was arriving with his wife and two children aged 6 and 9, schooled in the American system.
+A place at the Lycée International de Saint-Germain-en-Laye had been weighed up, but the family preferred to live in Paris to ease their settling in.

-The 16th arrondissement met their criteria: proximity to La Defense (line 1 from Charles-de-Gaulle Etoile in 8 minutes), international sections in local secondary schools, a family environment with the Bois de Boulogne, and a housing stock offering large family apartments.
+The 16th arrondissement met their criteria: proximity to La Défense (line 1 from Charles-de-Gaulle Étoile in 8 minutes), international sections in local secondary schools, a family setting with the Bois de Boulogne, and a stock of large family flats.

-The main challenge was the timeline: the move from New York was planned in four months.
-The entire search had to be conducted remotely, with a maximum of two trips to Paris for final viewings.
+The main challenge was timing: the move from New York was set for four months out.
+The whole search had to run remotely, with at most two trips to Paris for final viewings.

 The search strategy

-The Home Select property hunter organised the mission in two phases.
-Phase 1, entirely remote: identification of properties, pre-visits filmed on video with live commentary (living room, brightness, view, noise), sending of complete files (floor plans, diagnostics, AGM minutes, charges).
-Phase 2: the client travelling to Paris to visit the 3 finalists in one weekend.
+The Home Select property hunter ran the mission in two phases.
+Phase 1, entirely remote: identifying properties, pre-viewings filmed with live commentary (living room, light, view, noise), and complete files sent over (floor plans, diagnostics, AGM minutes, charges).
+Phase 2: the client coming to Paris to view the 3 finalists in one weekend.

-The search focused on the Passy-Muette-Ranelagh triangle, the area combining the best schools, proximity to metro line 9 and the RER C, and a calm environment with open views.
-The brief was demanding: minimum 5 rooms, at least 110 sqm, high floor with elevator, well-maintained Haussmann building, and a decent energy performance certificate (C or D maximum).
+The search focused on the Passy-Muette-Ranelagh triangle, the area combining the best schools, proximity to métro line 9 and the RER C, and a calm setting with open views.
+The brief was demanding: at least 5 rooms and 110 sqm, a high floor with a lift, a well-run Haussmann building, and a decent energy rating (C or D at most).

-In six weeks, 16 properties were pre-visited by the property hunter, 7 were the subject of detailed videos sent to the client, and 3 were shortlisted for the visit weekend.
+Over six weeks, the property hunter pre-viewed 16 properties, sent detailed videos of 7 to the client, and shortlisted 3 for the viewing weekend.

 The property found

-A 120 sqm 5-room apartment on the 4th floor with elevator, in a Haussmann building from 1895, Rue de l’Annonciation in Passy.
-A 35 sqm double living room with a continuous balcony overlooking the street (south-west facing), three bedrooms of 15, 13, and 12 sqm, a 12 sqm closed kitchen that had been refurbished, two shower rooms, and a separate WC.
+A 120 sqm five-room flat on the 4th floor with a lift, in an 1895 Haussmann building on Rue de l’Annonciation in Passy.
+A 35 sqm double living room with a running balcony along the street (south-west facing), three bedrooms of 15, 13 and 12 sqm, a refurbished 12 sqm closed kitchen, two shower rooms and a separate WC.
 An 8 sqm cellar.

-The building had been restored in 2022 (facade, common areas, staircase).
-The energy performance certificate showed a C rating, rare in Parisian Haussmann buildings and the result of double-glazed windows installed by the previous owner and a recent individual gas boiler.
+The building had been restored in 2022 (façade, common areas, staircase).
+The energy certificate showed a C rating, rare in Parisian Haussmann buildings, thanks to double glazing fitted by the previous owner and a recent individual gas boiler.

-Co-ownership charges amounted to 420 euros/month (concierge, elevator, common area maintenance).
-No major works voted or planned for the next three years.
+Co-ownership charges came to 420 euros/month (concierge, lift, upkeep of common areas).
+No major works were voted or planned for the next three years.

 The negotiation

-The listed price of 1,470,000 euros corresponded to 12,250 euros/sqm, slightly above the market for the Passy area (DVF median at 11,500-12,000 euros/sqm for comparable 5-room apartments).
-The property hunter negotiated using two levers: the DVF comparison and the fact that the property had been on the market for 11 weeks without a firm offer, a sign of slight overpricing.
+The listed price of 1,470,000 euros worked out at 12,250 euros/sqm, slightly above the market for Passy (DVF median of 11,500-12,000 euros/sqm for comparable five-room flats).
+The property hunter negotiated on two fronts: the DVF comparison and the fact that the property had been on the market for 11 weeks without a firm offer, a sign of slight overpricing.

-The preliminary agreement was signed by notarised power of attorney, the client still being in New York.
-He travelled a second time for the signing of the final deed, three months later.
+The preliminary agreement was signed by notarised power of attorney while the client was still in New York.
+He came a second time for the signing of the final deed, three months later.

 What this mission illustrates

-Remote purchasing is perfectly achievable with a property hunter.
-Video viewing tools, combined with the property hunter’s on-the-ground expertise, allow filtering 90% of properties without travelling.
-For an expatriate in the process of relocating, it is the only effective method when the timeline is tight.
+Remote purchasing works well with a property hunter.
+Video viewing tools, combined with the property hunter’s on-the-ground knowledge, filter out 90% of properties without travel.
+For an expatriate in the middle of a move, it is the only workable method when time is short.

-The 16th arrondissement remains the reference choice for international families.
-Schools, space, security, transport to La Defense and the business district: the 16th ticks all the boxes.
-But prices vary significantly from one micro-neighbourhood to another, as detailed in our buying guide for foreigners.
+The 16th arrondissement remains the obvious choice for international families.
+Schools, space, safety, transport to La Défense and the business district: the 16th ticks every box.
+But prices vary widely from one micro-neighbourhood to another, as set out in our buying guide for foreigners.

-A property on the market for more than 8 weeks in a good neighbourhood signals a price to negotiate.
-Owners who refuse to adjust their price end up accepting a larger discount than an early correction.
-This is a signal that every experienced property hunter knows how to exploit.
+A property on the market for more than 8 weeks in a good area points to a price worth negotiating.
+Owners who refuse to adjust end up accepting a deeper cut than an early correction would have cost.
+It is a signal every experienced property hunter knows how to use.

 Are you an expatriate preparing to buy property in Paris?
 Contact our team.
 We support over 80 international families each year in their Paris relocation.
 First consultation free, fees 100% on success.